uservoice/uservoice-nodejs/lib/readme.md

 UserVoice SDK is now packaged in a npm library to be used from Node.js services.

-# install Uservoice Library from npm
+# Install Uservoice Library from NPM

 <pre>npm install uservoice-nodejs --save</pre>

+# Usage

 <pre>
 <code>var express = require("express");